Gimloader/build/README.md

 - `plugins`: An array of Esbuild plugins to use.
 - `esbuildOptions`: Options to pass to esbuild.
 - `deprecated`: A message if the script should no longer be used.
+- `changelog`: A list of changes to display when the user updates to the current version.

 ##### Plugin Fields (Optional)
 - `hasSettings`: Set to true if the plugin has a settings menu, so the button can be shown when it is disabled.